Start9Labs/docs/src/packaging-guide/project-structure.md

 └── v1_0_2_0.ts
 ```

 In the `versions/` directory, you will create a new file for each new package version.
-In each version file, use `VersionInfo.of()` to provide the version number, release notes, and any migrations that should run. _Note_: migrations are only for migrating data that is _not_ migrated by the upstream service itself.
-All versions must then be provided as arguments to `VersionGraph.of()` in `index.ts` with the MOST RECENT VERSION LISTED FIRST.
+In each version file, use `VersionInfo.of()` to provide the version number, release notes, and any migrations that should run.

+Similar to `preInstall` migration `up` and `down` functions run once, before anything else, _upon updating or downgrading to that version only_.

+All versions should then be provided in `index.ts`, either as the current version or list of other versions.

+_Important note_: migrations are only for migrating data that is _not_ migrated by the upstream service itself.